trcrsired/windows-msvc-sysroot/README.md

 # windows-msvc-sysroot

-This repository provides Windows headers and libraries with a standardized sysroot format, similar to other triplets, to facilitate cross-compilation and Canadian cross-compilation.
+This repository provides Windows headers and libraries with a standardized sysroot format, similar to other triplets, to facilitate cross-compilation and canadian-compilation.

 ## Planned Enhancements
 I intend to modify the Clang frontend to support the --sysroot= option, enabling it to locate this sysroot using path finding as demonstrated below.